jstearne/dog_tracker/README.md

 # dog_tracker
 A full-stack web app for keeping track of dogs.
 Shows off my understanding of Python, Django and postgres SQL.
 Full CRUD and connected to a Postgres database.
-Also includes Django Authentication.
+Also includes Django Authentication and Bulma for icons.

 Learning Python and Django is fun!
 Read more at Django's documentation site. https://docs.djangoproject.com/en/3.2/